Hack Homelessness 2020

 Classes will be taught in conjunction with governmental and non-governmental homeless service providers, engineers and design thinkers.
 The course will delve into the issues that prevent the homeless population from accessing legal services.
 The group's findings will determine the issues to be tackled in the subsequent phases of the project.

-The challenges identified in the course will be tackled by teams of lawyers, developers, designers, builders and thinkers with the objective of finding a technology and design solution for each challenge over the course of three days (October 25-27, 2019).
+The challenges identified in the course will be tackled by teams of lawyers, developers, designers, builders and thinkers with the objective of finding a technology and design solution for each challenge over the course of a week (November 8-13, 2020), with final presentations on November 14.

 To guide future implementation of our methods and solutions, we will publish a white paper that will present the findings generated by the course and the hackathon.